 Copypasta is internet slang for any block of text that gets copied and pasted over and over again, typically disseminated by individuals through online discussion forums and social networking sites.
+The term is an English portmanteau of "copy," "paste" and "pasta."
 Although it shares some characteristics with spam in the sense they're both unsolicited (and often considered a nuisance), copypastas are mainly spread through human operators whereas the latter is automatically generated by electronic messaging systems.

 This simple concept of "manually copying text from one place and pasting it elsewhere" has been in practice since the innovation of basic text-editing commands (copy/cut/paste) in the early 1980s and subsequent rise of spamming in the early 1990s.
 In 1974, American computer scientist Larry Tesler, widely cited as the pioneer of "cut and paste" commands, first transferred the function into a computer text-editing software.

 The origin of the term "copypasta" is unknown; although, some report to seeing the term on Usenet and 4chan imageboards in 2006.
 Urban Dictionary posted the earliest available usage of the term on April 20th, 2006.
 User Elexus defined the term, "An amount of lengthy text that has been repeatedly copied from somewhere and pasted as a reply to an irrelevant subject."
 The post received more than 170 upvotes in less than 15 years (shown below).

 On September 9th, 2009, Redditor Null_Slate launched the /r/copypasta subreddit.
 Attracting more than 78,000 users in less than 12 years, the subreddit allows users to share text to various copypasta templates.

 Nearly a decade later, on September 14th, 2018, Merriam Webster's Dictionary considered "copypasta" in their "Words We're Watching" series.
 They wrote: